AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/02-Version-Control/README.md

 Perforce is a centralized version control system designed for large-scale teams and big codebases.
 It's commonly used in industries like gaming and multimedia where performance and handling large files are important.

+---
+## ✍️ Why Git Stands Out Among Other Version Control Systems

+- Git became the most popular version control system for a reason, it changed the way teams manage and collaborate on code.
+- Unlike older systems that saved changes in one central place, Git works in a distributed way.
+This means every contributor has their own full copy of the project history, allowing them to work independently, even without internet.
+- Git is also incredibly fast, handles large projects with ease, and makes branching and merging simple.
+Creating a new branch to try out a new feature or fix a bug takes just seconds, and switching between ideas feels seamless.
+- Git has strong support from tools like GitHub, GitLab, and Bitbucket, making it even more powerful for team collaboration, open-source projects, and professional software development.